wala/WALA-start/README.md

 ### Requirements

-Requirements are:

-  * Java 8 or Java 11
+Requirements are a minimum JDK 11 JVM.

-**Note**: If you want to run the `SourceDirCallGraph` driver, you should run on Java 11 to avoid issues with Eclipse dependencies (see https://github.com/wala/WALA/issues/1083).
-Installation instructions for Java will vary by operating system.
+**Note**: If you want to run the `SourceDirCallGraph` driver, you must run on Java 17 minimum, as of [WALA 1.6.4](https://github.com/wala/WALA/releases/tag/v1.6.4).

 ### Installation